ahollister/WP-Gulp-4-simple-asset-pipeline/README.md

-# WP-Gulp-4-simple-asset-pipeline
+# WP - Gulp 4 simple asset pipeline
 A gulpfile.js and associated package.json for use in WordPress projects, (although it can easily be used independently of WP, just plug desired src and dest directories into the config object).

 Uses Gulp 4 and processes SCSS and JS into minified, concatenated files, with support for globbed SCSS imports, CSS autoprefixing, Babel preset-env, sourcemaps, BrowserSync, and a watch task.

 Gulp 4 includes support for parallel tasks, so it's quick since it can process SCSS and JS asynchronously.

+## Prerequisites
+Requires that you have 'gulp-cli' installed globally, if you are still using the 'gulp' package globally and haven't updated to gulp-cli, you'll need to remove that and install gulp-cli instead.

+## Installation
+1. Drop the contents of this repository into your WordPress theme.
+2. Run `npm install` in your theme directory to install dependancies.
+3. Edit the config object in gulpfile.js to match your desired input files and destinations for the processed files.

+That's it!